Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Discretization of the Landau--Lifshitz--Gilbert equation

-can be seen as a nonlinear equation for $\bsv_h^n$ from which $\bsm_h^n$ could then easily be obtained.
-However, we have to note that the test space also depends on $\bsv_h^n$.
-This approach is called \emph{tangent plane scheme} \cite{HPPRSS:2019}.
+can be seen as a nonlinear equation for $\bsv_h^n$ from which $\bsm_h^n$ could be easily obtained.
+However, we must note that the test space also depends on $\bsm_h^n$, and hence on $\bsv_h^n$.
+This approach is called \emph{tangent plane scheme}~\cite{Alouges:2008,HPPRSS:2019}.

-The following linearisation has turned out to be useful: construct an approximation (or \emph{predictor}) $\hat{\bsm}_h^n$ to $\bsm_h^n$ and then define $\bsm_h^n$ by
+The following linearization has proved to be useful: construct an approximation (or \emph{predictor}) $\hat{\bsm}_h^n$ to $\bsm_h^n$ and then define $\bsm_h^n$ by

 which is now a linear problem for $\bsv_h^n$.
-There is still the problem to cope with the constraint, for example, one might construct a local basis \cite[Sect.~2.2]{AFKL:2021}.
+There is still the problem of dealing with the constraint; for example, one might construct a local basis \cite[Sect.~2.2]{AFKL:2021}.
 Here we will add the constraint as a separate weak equation.
 Thus we introduce the Lagrange variable $\lambda_h^n \in W_h$ and state the saddle point problem

 Note that the analysis of \cite{AFKL:2021} is based on this formulation.
-It is straightforward to show that the discrete formulation is well-posed and leads to a unique discrete solution $\bsv_h^n$.
+It is straightforward to show that the discrete formulation is well posed and leads to a unique discrete solution $\bsv_h^n$.
+All numerical results in this paper are based on this formulation.